 The first night with his foster was touch & go because he was having such a hard time breathing.

-The Angel Pet Fund allowed Bay Animal Hospital to treat Carl’s URI, administer vaccines, test him for FIV/FeLV, provide parasite prevention, & find his perfect forever family.
+The APF allowed us to treat Carl’s URI, administer preventative vaccines, test him for FIV & FeLV, provide him with parasite prevention, & house him until he could find his perfect forever family.

 Carl is now living his best life with his parents & his feline sister, Clare.